g5ostXa/hyprarch2/README.md

 <h4> 🗒️ Prerequisites:</h4>

 If you have not done so already, you need to install [`Archlinux`](https://archlinux.org).\
-It is recommended to have a minimal, up-to-date Arch-base installation.
+It is recommended to have a minimal, up-to-date arch-base installation.

 > [!IMPORTANT]
 > If installing on bare metal, do not forget to _backup your current installation_ before proceeding.\